maks115015/combiq/README.md

 # combiq
-Combiq.ru helps you to revise questions for developer's interview.
+Combiq.ru helps you to revise knowledges for developer's interview.